mishguruorg/logview/packages/cli/README.md

   logv edit-config   Open the server config in your editor logv read [ids..]
-Display details about selected logs logv filter        Display a list of logs                            [default]
+Display details about selected logs logv filter        Display a list of logs                            [default] logv use [server]  Set which server to use by default

 Options:
   --version       Show version number                                  [boolean]